mauricio/mauricio.github.com/_posts/2013-04-29-async-database-access-with-postgresql-play-scala-and-heroku.md

   CONSTRAINT bigserial_column_pkey PRIMARY KEY (id )
 );
 {% endhighlight %}

+You should now be able to run the app and enter data correcly.

+You can see my app running [here](http://postgresql-async-example.herokuapp.com/).

 If you have questions, bug reports or want to help improve the library, hit me on [Github](https://github.com/mauricio) or [Twitter](https://twitter.com/mauriciojr).